oneeve8/kobble-data/content/Tutorial2.md

 And the Link icon is a chain link.
 You can open the link in your Kobble view by tapping it
 Or:
-You will notice another icon on the right which is asquare and an up arrow,
+You will notice another icon on the right which is a square wit and an up arrow,
 tapping that opens your link in a new window.

 Another icon is a folder.